NibbleTech/feedback-messages/readme.md

 ### All as original structure

-To retrieve the core array, retaining the original structure, just call:
+To retrieve an array of all messages just call:
 ```php
 Feedback::all();
 ```